agouliel/agouliel.github.io/_posts/2023-11-09-django-separate-logout-pages.markdown

     </form>
     {% raw %}{% endblock content %}{% endraw %}

-Also add the below line in the end of settings, so you will be redirected to the homepage after login:
+Also add the below line at the end of settings, so you will be redirected to the homepage after login:

 `LOGIN_REDIRECT_URL = 'home'`